North Georgia Mushroom Picking Guide

 Mushroom Picking Safety and Tips

-After you are sure that the mushrooms are safe for human consumption, plan on eating them the same day they are picked for maximum freshness and flavor.
+Never taste a mushroom (or anything else you find in the wild) without properly identifying it first!
+If possible, bring along an experienced mushroom picker for additional help.
+After you are certain that the mushrooms are safe for human consumption, plan to eat them the same day they are picked for maximum freshness and flavor.

 How to Cook Wild Mushrooms

-There are a variety of methods to cook wild mushrooms, and the best method might vary by species, so always do a quick online search for tips if you aren’t sure the best method.
+There are a variety of methods to cook wild mushrooms, and the best method might vary by species, so always do a quick online search for tips if you aren’t sure of the best method.
+Common cooking methods include roasting and sautéing, which can be used to create a quick and hearty side dish or as an addition to stews, pasta, sauces, meats, and more.

 To preserve the natural flavor of wild mushrooms, avoid adding too many additional flavors.
-Often, a quick dash of olive oil, salt and pepper is all you need!
+Often, a quick dash of olive oil, salt, and pepper is all you need!